2025–26 Morgan State Bears basketball team

-The 2025–26 Morgan State Bears basketball team represents Morgan State University in the 2025–26 NCAA Division I men's basketball season.
-The Bears, led by seventh-year head coach Kevin Broadus, play their home games at Hill Field House in Baltimore, Maryland as members of the Mid-Eastern Athletic Conference.
+The 2025–26 Morgan State Bears basketball team represented Morgan State University in the 2025–26 NCAA Division I men's basketball season.
+The Bears, led by seventh-year head coach Kevin Broadus, played their home games at Hill Field House in Baltimore, Maryland as members of the Mid-Eastern Athletic Conference (MEAC).

 Previous season

-The Bears finished the 2024–25 season 14–18, 7–7 in MEAC play to finish tied for fourth place with Howard.
+The Bears finished the 2024–25 season 14–18, 7–7 in MEAC play, to finish tied for fourth place with Howard.
 They defeated Howard in the quarterfinals of the MEAC tournament before losing to eventual tournament champions Norfolk State in the semifinals.